wotifgroup/grails-lightweight-deploy/README.md

     }
 }
 ```
-to get grails-lightweight to use this launcher, you then specify the following in your Config.groovy:
+to get grails-lightweight-deploy to use this launcher, you then specify the following in your Config.groovy:
 ```
 grails.plugin.lightweightdeploy.mainClass="com.name.ApplicationLauncher"
 ```